dlcguo/dlcguo.github.io/_summaries/2025-06-09-freetimegs-free-gaussian-primitives-at-anytime-and-anywhere-for-dynamic-scene-reconstruction.markdown

 ### Critique

-I would have liked a comparison with the [Shape of Motion](https://arxiv.org/pdf/2407.13764) paper since FreeTimeGS and Shape of Motion are very similar in using linear transformations for individual Gaussians.
+I would have liked a comparison with the [Shape of Motion](https://arxiv.org/pdf/2407.13764) paper since FreeTimeGS and Shape of Motion are quite similar in using linear transformations for individual Gaussians.

 ### Concluding Thoughts

-Despite mentions of relying on per-scene optimization and not supporting relighting, I think this work is promising in the sense of significantly outperforming other SOTA models.
+Despite mentions of relying on per-scene optimization and not supporting relighting, I think this work is promising just from the merit of significantly outperforming other SOTA models.